ServiceNow/Fast-LLM/docs/quick-start.md

     You can follow the job's progress by running `kubectl get pods` and checking the logs with `kubectl logs fast-llm-prepare`.

-!!! info "What's Happening Here?"

-    The `prepare` command will grab the OpenWebText data from the Huggingface Hub, tokenize it, and save it in 91 shards of 100M tokens each to the input folder.
-Expect around 2 hours for the whole thing to finish, mainly due to tokenization.
-If you've got more CPU cores, try upping the number of workers to speed things up.

 !!! tip "Use a Smaller Dataset for Testing"

+    The full OpenWebText dataset is quite large and will take a while to process, around 2 hours.
 If you're just testing things out, you can also use a smaller dataset.
 Replace `openwebtext` with `stas/openwebtext-10k` to use a small subset representing the first 10K records from the original dataset.
 This will speed up the process and let you see how things work without waiting for hours.

 ## Step 4: Configure Fast-LLM ⚙️